Skip to main content

 12Does the calculator account for taxes and exit loads?

-No β€” it projects the pre-tax, pre-cost maturity value, which is the standard way SIP calculators work.
-Real returns are reduced by capital gains tax (in India, equity funds are taxed at 12.5% on long-term gains above the annual exemption, and 20% on short-term gains), any exit load for early redemption, and the fund's expense ratio (already reflected in a fund's reported returns).
-Treat the maturity value as a gross projection and apply your local tax rules to the gains for a net figure.
+No — it projects pre-tax, pre-cost maturity value, which is the standard approach.
+Real returns are reduced by CGT (in India: 12.5% on long-term equity gains, 20% short-term), any exit load, and the fund's expense ratio.
+Apply your local tax rules to the gains for a net figure.

 Category